About the Geology Major

 Geology majors spend a lot of time together not only in class and labs but also in the department computer lab and when travelling.
 This time together is one of our department's strengths; you will quickly realize this time together not only provides study partners and help with work, but that serious bonding happens.
 We expect students, faculty and staff to treat each other with respect, and to seek to understand and learn from one another.
-To help raise self-awareness of how we each can best do this, the Department has a Student Code of Conduct.
-Consider this an extension of the Honor Code's statement "The notion of an honorable community is closely related to the University's educational objectives, for the learning process flourishes best in an environment where mutual trust and respect shape the bedrock of relationships within the community."
+To help raise self-awareness of how we each can best do this, the Department has a Community Contract.

 Research and summer experiences